Daniel Butterfield: Life after the Civil War

 After the war, President Ulysses S. Grant appointed Butterfield Assistant Treasurer of the United States, based on a recommendation by Abel Corbin, Grant's brother-in-law.
 Butterfield agreed to tell Corbin and speculators Jay Gould and James Fisk when the government was planning to sell gold, a market that Fisk and Gould wanted to corner.
 Butterfield accepted $10,000 from Gould, which Butterfield said was "to cover expenses".
 Butterfield later testified to Congress that it was an unsecured real estate loan.
 If Butterfield tipped them off, then Fisk and Gould would sell their gold before the price dropped.
 The scheme was uncovered by Grant, who sold $4,000,000 of government gold without telling Butterfield, resulting in the panic of collapsing gold prices known as Black Friday, on September 24, 1869.

 Butterfield resigned from the Treasury Department in October 1869.
 He then became active in business and banking, including an executive position with American Express.
 He was also active in Union College's alumni association and several veterans organizations, including the Grand Army of the Republic.

 On September 21, 1886, Butterfield married Mrs. Julia Lorrilard Safford James of New York in a ceremony in London.
 The Butterfields built a summer residence, Craigside, across the Hudson River from West Point in Cold Spring, New York, where Daniel Butterfield died on July 17, 1901.
 He was buried with an ornate monument in the West Point Cemetery at the United States Military Academy, although he had not attended that institution.
 Taps was sounded at his funeral.

 Legacy

 The Butterfield Paramedic Institute in Cold Spring, New York, which was once a hospital, is named for him.

-The General Daniel Butterfield Civil War Collection
+Archives

-The Julia L Butterfield Memorial Library in Cold Spring, New York is named for Mrs. Daniel Butterfield.
-The Butterfield archives are located here and include correspondence from Union generals, telegraphs from Secretary of War Stanton and Gen. Sherman as he approached Atlanta, a battle map of Gettysburg, handwritten casualty lists, a manuscript by a field officer detailing the Battle of Gettysburg, and other material.
+The Julia L Butterfield Memorial Library in Cold Spring, New York is named for Butterfield's wife.
+The General Daniel Butterfield Civil War Collection is located there and include correspondence from Union generals, telegrams from Secretary of War Stanton and Gen. Sherman as he approached Atlanta, a battle map of Gettysburg, handwritten casualty lists, a manuscript by a field officer detailing the Battle of Gettysburg, and other material.